 - Preheat oven to 425 degrees.

-- In a small mixing bowl, stir together mayonnaise, bread crumbs, Italian seasoning, and Parmesan cheese.
+- In a small mixing bowl, stir together mayonnaise and Parmesan cheese.

 - Lay chicken breast in a single layer on a parchment-lined, rimmed baking sheet.
 Top each breast with an even amount of mayo/cheese mixture.
 Sprinkle breadcrumbs evenly over top.